-If there is any siding material that I will choose over and over, it will be the wood siding because the material does not only provide a high aesthetic value to your exteriors, but it also has low thermal conductivity.
+If there is any siding material that we will choose over and over, it will be the wood siding because the material does not only provide a high aesthetic value to your exteriors but also has low thermal conductivity.

 However, this does not imply that wood is indestructible because it is not.
-Wood is also prone to decomposition, just like any other building product.
-The exterior paint can always protect the wood but not forever because even a simple hairline crack will allow in water which will ultimately cause rotting or mold.
+Wood siding is also prone to decomposition, just like any other building product.
+The exterior paint can always protect the wood siding but not forever because even a simple hairline crack will allow in water which will ultimately cause rotting or mould.
 Significant physical impact on the wood can also crack it and you will need to repair the wall.

 When compared to vinyl siding, wood siding can be difficult to repair, and most homeowners fear to engage in the task.
 Also, sometimes when you start servicing one area, you might end up damaging other areas, hence taking more time doing it.
 Ask us any questions about Ideal Siding you may have or get a free quote.

 But, this is not an implication that wood siding is impossible or extremely hard because when you use the right materials, products, and approach, you will not end up causing more damage.
-Before we discuss the steps, let us look at the materials and tools required for the process.
+Before we discuss the steps, let us look at the materials and tools required for the repair process.